 I look forward to seeing you in class!

-All to say, the 'painterly style' in contemporary portrait painting may often be used to camouflage errors in drawing, anatomy and proportions; and we shouldn't follow blindly the praises for such a style, without realizing that the above mentioned Masters did not just paint, they "drew with brushes", as I always like to say.
+All to say, in contemporary portrait painting, the 'painterly style' is, unfortunately, often used to camouflage the errors in anatomy and proportions; and one should not follow blindly the praises for such a style without keeping in mind that the above mentioned Masters did not just paint, they "drew with brushes", as I always like to say.
 The great Italian Master of the 20th century, Pietro Annigoni stated: "Painting does not exist without Drawing, and it is Drawing that gives the exact measure to the painter."
 Let us remember this!

 Click to enlarge